Viren070/guides/docs/stremio/04_extras.md

 Pimp My Stremio is a local addon manager for Stremio.
 It provides more addons that may not be available on Stremio’s own addon list.
 Please note that this has not been updated in more than 4 years.
 You can find a list of addons [here](https://github.com/sungshon/PimpMyStremio/blob/master/src/addonsList.json).

 Read more about it on [their GitHub](https://github.com/sungshon/PimpMyStremio).
 There is a user guide linked on that page.

+Although there is no android package for this, it is possible to use Termux to get it running.
+Here is a [guide](https://gist.github.com/sleeyax/e9635eb352a4fcdf94194f763d743689) that explains how to do so.

+## Stremio downloader

+[Stremio Downloader](https://github.com/BurningSands70/stremio-downloader) is a desktop application that allows you to download streams that you are watching through Stremio to your device.

+If you want to download streams on android, read this [reddit post](https://www.reddit.com/r/StremioAddons/comments/ekwj5x/how_to_download_moviesseries_on_android/).